The Honors Transfer Council of California

 Performance: Student-created art, music, creative writing, drama, dance performed and incorporating an explicit research component

 Students may present a maximum of one presentation or performance AND one poster presentation.
 No two presentations may be on the same topic.

-For oral presenters, laptops supporting Windows software and media screens will be available, and you will have internet access on the day of the conference.
-You are encouraged to use PowerPoint or similar presentation software ONLY if you creatively exploit its visual potential in a manner that enhances your presentation.
-Consult with your mentor and Honors Program coordinator about what will work best for your presentation.
+For oral presenters, should full presentations be possible, you are encouraged to use PowerPoint or similar presentation software, with audio walk-through.
+Consult with your mentor and Honors Program coordinator/director about what will work best for your presentation.

 You are welcome to purchase a printed hard copy of the 2019 Building Bridges Selected Abstracts publication on Amazon.
 Proceeds from these sales directly support HTCC community college student scholarships.